swcarpentry/DEPRECATED-bc/novice/r/06-best_practices-R.md

 * If/when your script crashes due to a bug, you might leave the user in a different directory to where they started, and if they call the script again this will cause further problems.
 * `setwd()` will fail and crash your script if the directory you're trying to change to doesn't exit, or the user doesn't have the correct permissions to access it.
 * It is not cross-platform compatible.
-File paths on Mac or Linux machines use `/` to denote a directory, while Windows uses `\`, so if your script will not work as expected if you share between Windows and Mac/Linux, or vice versa.
+File paths on Mac or Linux machines use `/` to denote a directory, while Windows uses `\`, so your script will not work as expected if you share between Windows and Mac/Linux, or vice versa.

 The following error message indicates that your script is crashing due to a problem encountered by `setwd()`:
 ```